Traditional Rosettes are fun to make and taste like a funnel cake, but lighter.

 TRADITIONAL ROSETTES RECIPE NOTES/TIPS

-- If the fried batter does not separate from the iron keep dunking the iron until batter is browned.
-Over a drying rack use a skewer or butter knife to gently separate the Rosette from the iron.
+- If the fried batter does not separate from the iron, keep dunking the iron until the batter is browned.
+Over a cookie rack, use a skewer or butter knife to gently separate the Rosette from the iron.

-- When you get down to about a 1/2 cup of batter it may seem to oily.
+- When you get down to about a 1/2 cup of batter, it may seem too oily.
 Just discard that batter.

 - Don’t forget to do Step 1 between every Rosette.
-Halfway through my iron got too hot and was cooking the batter before I could get it into the oil.
-If this happens use a spoon to scope out cooked batter and discard.
-Let iron cool down for about 20 seconds before dipping it in the batter.
+Halfway through, my iron got too hot and was cooking the batter before I could get it into the oil.
+If this happens, use a spoon to scoop out cooked batter and discard.
+Let the iron cool down for about 20 seconds before dipping it in the batter.

 TRADITIONAL ROSETTES RECIPE